Devil Summoner: Related media

-The characters and art of the original Devil Summoner were used for the mobile pinball game Shin Megami Tensei Pinball: Judgement, released in Japan in 2006 through EZweb.
-Soul Hackers saw two mobile follow-ups in 2008 through EZweb: Devil Summoner: Soul Hackers Intruder, a tactical role-playing with adventure game elements; and Devil Summoner: Soul Hackers New Generation, a turn-based game set in a virtual world.
+The characters and art of the original Devil Summoner were used for the mobile pinball game Shin Megami Tensei Pinball: Judgment, released in Japan in 2006 through EZweb.
+Soul Hackers saw two mobile follow-ups: Devil Summoner: Soul Hackers – Intruder, a 2007 tactical role-playing game with adventure game elements; and Devil Summoner: Soul Hackers – New Generation, a 2008 turn-based game set in a virtual world.

 Devil Summoner was adapted into a live-action television series in 1997, with its popularity prompting a second series in 1998.
 Two novels based on the series written by Ryo Suzukaze were published by the Aspect Books imprint of Media Works in 1996.
 Soul Hackers received two novel spin-offs; Devil Summoner Soul Hackers: Death City Korin by Osamu Makino in April 1998 from Aspect Books, and Devil Summoner Soul Hackers: Nightmare of the Butterfly by Shinya Kasai in May 1999 from Famitsu Bunko.
 A manga adaptation, written by Fumio Sasahara and illustrated by Kazumi Takasawa, was released in two volumes in March and August 1999 by Kadokawa Shoten.

 The Raidou Kuzunoha duology saw multiple media expansions.
 A spin-off novel called Devil Summoner: Raidou Kuzunoha vs. the Dead Messengers, written by Boogey Toumon and illustrated by Kazuma Kaneko, was released by Kadokawa Shoten in 2006.
 A spin-off manga Devil Summoner: Raidou Kuzunoha vs. Kodoku no Marebito, began serialization through the online Famitsu Comic Clear in 2009, being released in six volumes between 2010 and 2012.
 The manga was written by Kirihito Ayamura based on a story draft by Kaneko, and supervised by Atlus's Kazuyuki Yamai.
 A two-part CD drama, Devil Summoner: Raidou Kuzunoha vs. the One-Eyed God, was released by Frontier Works during 2009.